xinyadu/xinyadu.github.io/index.md

 ### News
 * Arp.
 2018 One paper accepted to ACL.
-* Spending summer 2018 at MSR Seattle.
+* Spending summer 2018 at MSR Redmond.

 <!-- * Arp.
 2017 One paper accepted to EMNLP. -->
 <!-- * Mar.
 2017 One paper accepted to ACL! -->